Coronavirus - accessing Financial Support for you and your tenants

 If they are likely to struggle in paying the rent, you may be able to assist them with guidance or you may discover that you should apply for a mortgage holiday.

 My tenant has asked me to surrender the tenancy early as they are experiencing financial difficulties due to the coronavirus.
 Should I accept surrender?

-This will depend on your own circumstances, but it is likely to be difficult to find replacement tenants in the next few months.
-You should consider whether it would be better to work with the tenant to arrange a payment plan or try and assist them with applying for benefits before accepting their offer to surrender.
+This will depend on your own circumstances and whether you can find a suitable replacement tenant.
+With the market reopend you may be able to find suitable replacements.
+However, you should consider whether it would be better to work with the tenant to arrange a payment plan or try and assist them with applying for benefits before accepting their offer to surrender.